 Aside from having a cute name, this iOS-exclusive app comes with various useful tools to ensure you’ve got everything you need at your fingertips to inventory all of your belongings.
 Nest Egg includes a useful batch edit feature that lets you change bulk amounts of items.

-It includes places to put all of your additional information for purchases, such as when you can return them to the store and local backup on your phone to cut down on the inconvenience of syncing or paying for cloud hosting.
+It includes places to put all your additional information for purchases, such as when you can return them to the store and local backup on your phone to reduce the inconvenience of syncing or paying for cloud hosting.
 Easy, right?
-You can get the Nest Egg – Inventory app for iOS for $4.99.
+You can get the Nest Egg – Inventory app for iOS for $6.99.